AJ2019 – the 25th Australian Jamboree

 You’ll experience stadium shows, nightly entertainment, lots of food, dance parties, market day, dress-ups, badge swapping, concerts, bike riding, land yachting and solar and pedal car racing on the V8 supercar circuit, water activities on the nearby lakes, an on-site airstrip for air activities, and BMX racing on the rally track.
 Scouts will also enjoy three days of off-site activities in places that include the Murraylands, a wide game in Adelaide city and the River Torrens, and overnight patrol activities at the Scouts Woodhouse Activity Centre in the beautiful Adelaide Hills.

-You’ll experience all of this while you’re camping with your friends from your Troop as part of a Jamboree Troop of about six patrols and four adult leaders.
+Scouts, Australian Jamboree is designed for YOU.
+There’s nothing in Australian Scouting you can do that’s bigger than being a Scout at an Australian Jamboree.
+You’ll experience all of this while you’re camping with your friends from your Troop as part of a Jamboree Troop of about six patrols and five adult leaders.

 Are you ready for the fun, adventure and friendship?

 The Australian Jamboree is a massive event that is only held every three years so most Scouts have just this one opportunity to attend.

 To go to AJ2019 as a Scout, you must must be under 15 years old before 4 January 2019, have earned your Pioneer badge – including the Scoutcraft badge – by October 2018 (for YPR New Program ‘Pioneer’ Groups, the requirement is Milestone One and Stage 3 Core Outdoor Skills).
 You also must have camped under canvas – in a tent – for 10 nights.
 You’ve got over a year to get ready – that’s plenty of time!